thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-07-back-to-the-future-how-to-reset-revert-and-remove-git-commits.md

 1. The commit object name (e.g., `6f81b42` and `385c1d1`).
 This value is actually 40 characters in length, however, the `git log --oneline` command only displays a partial prefix.
 We can still use this partial object name and do not require the complete name.
 2. The commit message (e.g., _Fourth commit: task4.py_ and _Third commit: task3.py_)

-Please note the the list displayed by the `git log` command is from _most recent_ commit, to the _oldest commit_.
+Please note the list displayed by the `git log` command is from _most recent_ commit to the _oldest commit_.

 ## Undoing the Last Commit